pytorch/pytorch/torch/fx/OVERVIEW.md

 # FX Technical Overview (WIP)

 FX is a toolkit for pass writers to facilitate Python-to-Python transformation of `nn.Module` instances.
 This toolkit aims to support a subset of Python language semantics—rather than the whole Python language—to facilitate ease of implementation of transforms.
-Currently, this feature is unstable, but our goal is to stabilize the toolkit by the end of this year for a prototype release through collaboration with first-party partners.
+Currently, this feature is under a Beta release and its API may change.

 ## Table of Contents